Strategic College selection for your MBA applications

 In the end, all of this is an indication.

 Eventually what matters is the level of differentiation in your profile.
 You can belong to the most common profile group/sub-segment, yet have a huge amount of differentiation and excellence in your profile.
-How you establish that and convey it in your essay narrative counts the most towards you getting an admit from a top school.
-Most of the time, your profile is a given - don’t agonize it beyond a point and strive to convey your most powerful story in your essays!
+How you establish that and convey it in your essay narrative counts the most towards your getting admission from a top school.
+Most of the time, your profile is a given - don’t agonize over it beyond a point, and strive to convey your most powerful story in your essays!

 All the best!